KDE/cutehmi/tools/cutehmi.console.0/README.md

 Interactive command line interface, which allows one to browse QML object model and evaluate expressions.

 This tool allows one to execute QML expressions.
 One specifies an extension and the tool will make an attempt to import that extension and instantiate `Console` component.
-The component may be specified with `--component` option.
+If the extension does not provide `Console` component an alternative non-GUI component may be specified specified with `--component` option.

 For example following command imports [Console Example](../../extensions/CuteHMI/Examples/Console.0/) extension, which provides
 `Console` component allowing for some basic interaction with the tool.